Physically-Motivated Guiding States for Local Hamiltonians: Introduction

-Ref.~\cite{CFW24} further explored the use of guiding states in the context of excited states as well as the canonical setting; though this problem altered the input format of the guiding state.
-Ref.~\cite{ZWY24} proposed a novel dequantisation algorithm, broadening the scope of classical tractability.
+Ref.~\cite{cade2022complexity} further explored the use of guiding states in the context of excited states as well as the canonical setting; though this problem altered the input format of the guiding state.
+Ref.~\cite{zhang2024dequantized} proposed a dequantisation algorithm, based on standard cluster expansion techniques, broadening the scope of classical tractability~\cite{gharibian2023dequantizing}.
 A step in this algorithm performs the mapping $H \mapsto U^\dagger H U$, where $U$ is the quantum circuit preparing the guiding state.
 Simple light cone arguments demonstrate that for classical efficiency, $U$ must be constant-depth.
 Beyond this, we would need to perform a \emph{quantum polynomial-time reduction} to transform the Hamiltonian.
-Our work builds on these results, offering a detailed analysis of guiding state variations.
+Our work builds on these results, offering a detailed analysis of the complexity of guiding state variations from the perspective of both classical and quantum algorithms.

-This work also differs from Ref.\cite{DGF22}'s \sc{Ground State Description} and Ref.\cite{WFC24}'s \sc{Guidable Local Hamiltonian} problems, which extend Ref.~\cite{Bravyi15}, but do not treat the guiding state as part of the input of the problem's instance; rather, a guiding state is promised to exist.
-Ref.~\cite{WFC24} focuses on guidable states motivated by physical constraints, e.g., matrix product, stabiliser, and IQP states, but within a different complexity framework.
+This work differs from Ref.\cite{deshpande2022importance}'s \sc{Ground State Description} and Ref.\cite{weggemans2024guidable}'s \sc{Guidable Local Hamiltonian} problems, which extend Ref.~\cite{bravyi2015monte}, but do not treat the guiding state as part of the input of the problem's instance; rather, a guiding state is promised to exist.
+Ref.~\cite{weggemans2024guidable} focuses on guidable states motivated by physical constraints, e.g., matrix product, stabiliser, and IQP states, but within a different complexity framework.
 In contrast, our problem formulation is distinct: we analyse a different class of guiding states, under a different set of assumptions, and with a different problem input model.
 While the settings share commonalities, our results are logically independent and complementary to theirs, with no contradictions.
-We also highlight that our construction admits a guiding state family that has not been addressed previously.
+We also highlight that our construction admits guiding state families that have not been previously addressed.